Top 5 3rd Quarter Trades of Pr - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Prairiewood Capital, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Private Advisor Group, LLC’s top five trades of the quarter.

-Prairiewood Capital, LLC reduced their investment in NAS:CPRX by 241,012 shares.
-The trade had a 1.34% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $11.85.
+Private Advisor Group, LLC reduced their investment in ARCA:VV by 591,907 shares.
+The trade had a 0.91% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $181.11.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.